 Parents are encouraged to notify the school office of any specific symptoms that prompt an absence.
+Parents can email the Main Office at attendance@spchs.com to report an absence.

 GENERAL INFORMATION

 ENROLLMENT AND TUITION INFORMATION

 Each spring, a letter is sent to all parents detailing the tuition for the coming year and the payment options available.
 Tuition and fees are due and payable on or before the dates specified in the Tuition Contract.
 Books, uniforms, and student iPad are not included in tuition and must be purchased separately by families.
 A student's account will be considered delinquent if payment is not made within 10 days of each due date.
 A late fee of \$40 will be assessed for each late or missed payment.
 A finance charge of 1 percent will be charged on past due balances.